fpgasystems/hdev_install/README.md

 ## Generating device configuration files

-An essential SGRT component are the device configuration files.
-Each server running SGRT requires three files: one for networking devices, one for adaptable devices (ACAPs, ASoCs and FPGAs) and another for GPUs.
+An essential **hdev** component are the device configuration files.
+Each server running **hdev** requires three files: one for networking devices, one for adaptable devices (ACAPs, ASoCs and FPGAs) and another for GPUs.
 These files are assumed to be correct, and what follows helps you generate them accurately.

 ### devices_network
 A **devices_network** configuration file is located in ```$CLI_PATH/devices_network``` and looks like this: